Turkey considering "buffer zone" along Syria border

 ANKARA Turkey is considering setting up a buffer zone inside Syria to tackle a growing flow of refugees fleeing the conflict there, Prime Minister Tayyip Erdogan said on Friday.

-Turkey is wary of military intervention in neighboring Syria, but has signaled a large flood of refugees entering its territory, or massacres by Syrian government troops, could force it to act.
+Turkey is wary of military intervention in neighbouring Syria, but has signalled a large flood of refugees entering its territory, or massacres by Syrian government troops, could force it to act.
 It has said that in any operation it would need some form of international agreement and involvement.

 A buffer zone inside Syria would need to be secured.
 Without at least tacit Syrian government acceptance, that could bring Turkish forces, the second biggest in NATO, into confrontation with Syrian troops.
 Fighting has moved closer to the Turkish frontier, with a government assault in the Idlib region.